-The Jain flags are used in different celebrations and are hoisted above the main pinnacle or shikara of the temple.
-It comprises of five colours, swastika, three dots above swastika, a curve above 3 dots and a dot above the curve.
+The Jain flag is used in different celebrations and hoisted above the main pinnacle or shikara of the temple.
+It comprises of five colors, swastika, three dots above swastika, a curve above 3 dots and a dot above the curve.

-Five Colours – signifies the Pancha Paramesthis.
+Five Colors of the Jain Flag – signifies the Pancha Paramesthis.
 They are arranged in the following order starting from top –

 - Red – represents the Siddhas, souls that have attained salvation.
 It also denotes truthfulness (Satya).

 - Yellow – represents the Acharyas, the masters of adepts.
 It also denotes non-stealing (Achaurya).

 - White – represents the Arihantas, souls who have conquered all passions (anger, attachments, aversion) and have attained omniscience and eternal bliss through self-realization.
 It also denotes non-violence (Ahimsa).

 - Green – Represents the Upadhyays (adepts), those who teach & preach about Jain scriptures to Jain Monks.
 It also denotes chastity (Brahmacharya).